zopefoundation/ZConfig/doc/zconfig.rst

 The following exceptions are defined by this package:

 \begin{excdesc}{ConfigurationError}
-  Base class for exceptions specific to the \module{ZConfig} package.
+  Base class for exceptions specific to the :mod:`ZConfig` package.
   All instances provide a \member{message} attribute that describes the specific error, and a \member{url} attribute that gives the URL of the resource the error was located in, or \constant{None}.